MeeshCompBio/Random_Python_Scripts/Intro_to_Python_Packages/README.md

 ```

 ## Pandas
 Python pandas is a data analysis library that is suited for a variety of data types.
-Unlike numpy it can handle a variety of data types, it is an important part of the statistical ecosystem, and is used extensively in commercial applications.
+It is an important part of the statistical ecosystem and is used extensively in commercial applications.
 ```python
 import pandas as pd
 import numpy as np